poga/sitex/README.md

 ## Redirects

-siteX is built from scratch to mimic Netlify's `redirect` behavior.
+SiteX is built from scratch to mimic Netlify's `redirect` behavior.
 For documents, see [offical document](https://www.netlify.com/docs/redirects/).

 ## Contribute

-Feel free to open an issue if you find difference between siteX and Netlify.
+Feel free to open an issue if you find difference between SiteX and Netlify.

 ## License